-The Southeast Arizona Land Exchange and Conservation Act of 2013 would facilitate the development of an underground copper mine that will create new American jobs, reduce our dependence on foreign sources of energy and minerals, and generate revenue for federal and state treasuries.
-In addition, the measure would transfer environmentally sensitive lands into federal stewardship.
-This legislation is not only a jobs bill, it's a conservation bill.
+The Southeast Arizona Land Exchange and Conservation Act facilitates the development of an underground copper mine that will create new American jobs, will reduce our dependence on foreign sources of energy and minerals, and will generate significant revenues for federal and state treasuries.
+Once the operation is running, this mine will provide 25% of the United States’ copper supply and will be the largest copper mine in North America.
+The Southeast Arizona Land Exchange and Conservation Act will create 4,000 new jobs and will generate $60 billion for Arizona’s economy over the life of the mine.
+This legislation is not only a jobs bill; it's a conservation bill.
 The lands the federal government acquires in the exchange are highly-coveted recreational and conservation areas.

 Click HERE to view Rep. Gosar's PowerPoint presentation from the Superior Town Hall on September 20, 2013, which provides an extensive overview of this legislation.